ContributingTesterTeam/ContributingRepo/README.md

 Building from Source
 -------

 You don’t need to build from source to use YDA (binaries in [repo.yda](https://github.com/love-vector/yda)), but if you want to try out the latest and greatest, YDA can be built and published to your local Maven cache using the Gradle wrapper.
-You also need JDK 17 and JDK 11 if you use only YDA core functionality
+If you are using only YDA core functionality, JDK 11 is sufficient.
+For Spring integrations, JDK 17 is required.

 ```
 $ ./gradlew publishToMavenLocal